Are you dreaming of going to Africa?

-Did you hear already about Cape Town, best Safari, Victoria Falls but you want to experience something unique?
+Did you hear already about Cape Town, the best Safari, Victoria Falls but want to experience something unique?
 If yes, this post is something for you!

-I travelled through Africa for 6 months and I discovered many off the beaten path destinations.
-Those are the best places to visit in southern Africa.
+I travelled through Africa for 6 months and I discovered many off-the-beaten-path destinations.
+These are the best places to visit in southern Africa.

 Some of the links in this page are affiliate links and if you go through them to make a purchase I will earn a commission at no additional cost to you.
 This helps me run this website and provide you more quality content so feel free to click away!